 - You may register an educational event for $0 if you have already registered another show

 You will probably want to save some money in your budget for marketing your show.
 This may include the following outlets:

 - Reserve an ad in the Fringe guide or website

-Note that there are many marketing outlets that are totally free including creating a facebook page, posting on twitter, attending fringe social programs, and email blasts.
+Note that there are many marketing outlets that are totally free including creating a Facebook page, posting on Twitter and Instagram attending digital fringe social programs, discord and email blasts.
+You can also partner with other shows to cross-promote; Office Hours & Discord can be great places to make connections that will be mutually beneficial.
 Get creative and save money!